 Trauma Therapy

-Has Trauma Robbed You Of Your Sense Of Safety?
+Has Trauma Robbed You Of Your Sense Of Joy and Safety?

 Are your thoughts, emotions, actions, or decisions being hijacked by a painful experience from your past?
-Do you feel ashamed or regretful at times for your reactions to triggers or reminders?
+Do you feel ashamed or regretful at times for your reactions to triggers or reminders of trauma?

-Perhaps you have a hard time trusting others or feeling safe in relationships—or the world in general—which limits the way you live.
-Or maybe you’re curious about why your past still affects you, and you’re looking for someone who can help you live more fully in the present.
+Perhaps you have a hard time trusting others or feeling safe in relationships, or the world in general, which limits the way you live.
+Or maybe you’re curious about why your past is still affecting you, and you’re looking for someone who can help you live more fully in the present.

 Everyone’s Experience of Trauma is Unique

 Trauma may be caused by a single, large-scale event, such as an assault or a life-threatening accident.
-It can also be the result of less intense, repeated, painful experiences like bullying, verbal abuse, or emotional neglect.
-Sometimes, trauma will make its mark on people's lives so gradually and so subtly to the outside world that it can almost feel invisible or difficult to name.
+It can also be the result of less intense, repeated, painful experiences like bullying, verbal abuse, emotional neglect, or the unpredictability of living with someone who is struggling with addiction.
+Sometimes, trauma will make its mark on people's lives so gradually and so subtly that it can almost feel invisible or difficult to name.

 My Philosophy About Trauma Treatment

-I respect that it takes time to address traumatic experiences, and I also know that doing this kind of work requires building a foundation of trust and safety in the therapeutic relationship.
+It takes time to address traumatic experiences, and doing this kind of work requires building a foundation of trust and safety.
 I will always encourage you to share and explore your experience at a pace and in a way that feels safe to you.

-While trauma therapy aims to heal the core injury or wound, that admittedly can take time.
-So while we are doing that deep work of healing, we will also work on managing the symptoms and difficulties that trauma creates in your day-to-day life.
+While we are doing the longer term, deep work of healing, we will also work on managing the symptoms and difficulties that trauma is creating now, in your day-to-day life.
 You will learn valuable mind-body skills for directly and consciously regulating how you think, feel, and respond to triggers.

-Working together, we’ll discover where certain reactions come from, why you respond with such intensity, and how we can work with the nervous system directly to modify these responses.
+Many people seek therapy because their intellectual understanding of their trauma has not resulted in changing their reactivity to triggers.
+And that makes a lot of sense because traumatic experiences change us on a neurological level that is not altered by intellectual understanding.
+Working together, we will discover where certain reactions come from, why you respond with such intensity, and how we can work with the nervous system directly to modify these responses.

 Some Approaches We Might Use In Trauma Counseling Sessions

-Internal Family Systems (IFS) is another model of trauma treatment that informs my work.
-IFS offers additional perspective and tools that can help you heal any parts of yourself that may have been wounded in the past, as well as those that are still trying to protect you in ways that actually cause you harm in the present.
+Internal Family Systems (IFS) and Ego State techniques are other types of trauma treatment that inform my work.
+These models offer additional perspective and tools that can help you heal any parts of yourself that may have been wounded in the past, as well as parts that are still trying to protect you in ways that interfere with your ability to live fully in the present.

-In addition to these more traditional psychotherapy tools, I have decades of experience studying and teaching yoga and meditation which enables me to incorporate mindfulness, breathing, and grounding techniques into our work together, if that makes sense for you.
+In addition to these more traditional psychotherapy tools, I have decades of experience studying and teaching yoga and meditation, allowing me to incorporate mindfulness, breathing, and grounding techniques into our work together.

 Whatever your needs are, you are reading this because some part of you knows you have the strength and resilience needed to change things for the better.
 I believe that trauma counseling can help you discover a life free of overwhelming emotions—a life with stability, comfort, healthy relationships, and even joy.